 If you die during this waiting period, called a moratorium, most insurers will pay out the premiums already paid in as a minimum, but it's worth checking.

 As the amount of the cash payout is locked in on day one, inflation will take its toll on the value of the payout as the years go by.
 In other words, a £2,000 payout won’t buy as much in 2025 as it does today.

 Stop paying and your cover ends

-If you stop paying into your over 50 plan for any reason, your policy will be cancelled, cover will end and you won’t get any money back, regardless of how much you've already paid in.
-If you do not pay the premiums, the Plan will be cancelled and you will not get any money back.
+If you stop paying into your plan for any reason, your policy will be cancelled, cover will end and you won’t get any money back, regardless of how much you've already paid in.

 There’s a chance you pay in more than is paid out